USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 setenv SUMMER_YN Y
 ```

-For simulations that span only winter months, set this flag to N.
+For simulations that span only winter months, set this flag to N so that biogenic emissions will be calculated using winter factors throughout the entire domain.

-For simulations of spring or fall, or simulations covering multiple seasons, a user must provide a BIOSEASON file.
-Without the BIOSEASON file, all biogenic emissions will be calculated using summer factors or winter factors.
-This file is created with the [metscan](https://www.cmascenter.org/smoke/documentation/4.0/html/ch05s03s10.html) program in SMOKE prior to running the inline biogenic option in CMAQ.
+For simulations of spring or fall, or simulations covering multiple seasons, a user must set the BIOSW_YN to Y and provide a BIOSEASON file to enable an appropriate mixture of winter and summer emission values across the domain and simulation period.
+The BIOSEASON file is created with the [metscan](https://www.cmascenter.org/smoke/documentation/4.0/html/ch05s03s10.html) program in SMOKE using the MCIP data for the modeling domain prior to running the inline biogenic option in CMAQ .
+It provides daily gridded values of an indicator variable derived from MCIP temperature fields to determine whether winter or summer biogenic emission values should be used for a given grid cell and day.
 To use the BIOSEASON file set the following two environment variables in the RunScript:

 ```
 setenv BIOSW_YN Y